BitFlippedCelt/le-resume/resume.md

 ## Professional Summary

-**Technology Leader with Proven Track Record in Secure and Scalable Infrastructure**

-Technology leader with 12+ years architecting scalable infrastructure and leading high-performing teams across enterprise and Web3 environments.
-Proven track record of reducing deployment times by 90% through GitOps implementation, supporting platforms serving 1M+ users, and driving successful cloud migrations saving $500K+ annually.
-Expert in AWS/GCP, Kubernetes, and Platform Engineering, with unique experience bridging traditional infrastructure and blockchain technologies.

-### Interested in relocation to Germany
+**Hands-on Platform/DevOps Engineer delivering secure, scalable infrastructure**

+I build and operate production-grade cloud and Kubernetes platforms with a focus on automation, reliability, and developer experience.
+My contributions span GitOps platforms, observability, identity/access, and FinOps—reducing deployment cycles, improving reliability, and optimizing cost.
+Experienced across AWS and GCP with hands-on coding in Python, Go, and Rust.
+Comfortable contributing across IaC, CI/CD, and service reliability in high-growth and regulated environments.

 ## Professional Experience

 ### Director DevOps
 **Allora Labs** | Dec 2024 – Present

+- Leading infrastructure transformation for a decentralized AI network across research and production workloads.
-- Engineered Terraform and Ansible automation reducing cloud infrastructure drift across multiple providers
+- Implementing Terraform/OpenTofu and Ansible automation to eliminate drift across multi-cloud deployments.
-- Reduced infrastructure spend by 30% through optimized resource limits and right-sizing initiatives
-- Developed JavaScriot based GitHub Action increasing deployment pipeline velocity by 90% while ensuring future scalability
-- Collaborated with stakeholders to architect infrastructure requirements supporting 10x growth projections
-- Implemented DevSecOps practices reducing security surface area by 40% while maintaining operational velocity
-- Designing CosmosSDK-based management processes with target of automating 80% of on-chain operational activities
+- Designing Cosmos SDK-based operational tooling to automate on-chain workflows.
+- Building custom GitHub Actions (JavaScript) to increase pipeline velocity and reliability.
+- Contributing production code to infrastructure automation and deployment systems.

 ### CTO of Infrastructure & Developer Enablement
 **Gala Games** | Mar 2022 – Nov 2024

-- Spearheaded infrastructure transformation supporting rapid growth from 100K to 1M+ active users across gaming platforms
+- Spearheaded proactive infrastructure and security management, driving operational efficiency and supporting Gala Games’ rapid growth.
-- Developed and executed strategic roadmap transitioning from ad-hoc operations to scalable infrastructure platform
+- Developed and executed a strategic roadmap, transitioning from ad-hoc operations to a scalable, structured infrastructure platform.
+- Supported major product launches, including Gala's Layer 1 blockchain, Gala film and music platforms, and several games such as Gala's first Telegram game, which reached 1 million users in 4 weeks.
+- **Key Achievements**:
-- Reduced service deployment time by 85% (weeks to days) through GitOps implementation using FluxCD and internal tooling
+  - Reduced service deployment time from weeks to days through GitOps methodologies (FluxCD and internal tooling).
-- Decreased cloud spend by 20% implementing FinOps practices and integrating Finout platform for cost visibility
-- Designed multi-region isolation architecture using Infrastructure as Code and GitOps patterns across 5 AWS regions
+  - Designed multi-region isolation and deployment architecture using IaC and GitOps patterns.
+  - Implemented scalable Kubernetes-based solutions integrating Traefik Ingress and AWS.
+  - Improved cloud cost visibility and management using FinOps tools like Finout.
+- **Security Initiatives**:
+  - Onboarded Okta for secure employee access management.
+    - Integrated Okta with AWS Identity Center, enabling fine-grained role-based access control to manage AWS resources as well as EKS cluster access across multiple AWS accounts within the organization.
+    - Adopted Okta SSO for single sign-on across critical third party services including MongoDB Atlas, Confluent Kafka, Datadog, and more.
-- Established internal security team implementing compliance frameworks and supporting engineering teams
+  - Established an internal security team, implementing compliance frameworks and reducing security risks through access control and resource isolation.
-- Launched bug bounty program identifying and resolving 10+ critical and many lesser vulnerabilities across blockchain ecosystem
-- Deployed Okta SSO across 12+ services improving security posture and unifying access management
+  - Onboarded and developed a bug bounty program to enhance the security of Gala’s blockchain ecosystem, incentivizing external developers to identify vulnerabilities in decentralized applications.
+  - Enhanced security practices to ensure the resilience and reliability of Gala's portfolio of services.
-- Architected Tailscale VPN deployment supporting 200+ remote employees
+  - Updated process around deployment of Tailscale VPN nodes throughout the organization, supporting remote work and ensuring reliable connectivity to internal and external networks.

 ### Lead Cloud Operations Engineer
 **Kasasa** | Mar 2021 – Mar 2022

-- Enhanced cloud operations supporting 100% remote work transition during pandemic with zero downtime
+- Enhanced cloud operations to support remote work adaptation during the pandemic.
-- Built AWS-based monitoring tools increasing development team efficiency by 35% through real-time build health tracking
+- Built tools and processes within AWS to increase development team efficiency, leveraging real-time build health and project monitoring tools.
-- Drove digital transformation initiatives enabling business resilience during rapid organizational changes
+- Drove the company’s digital transformation, enabling resilience during rapid changes.

 ### Director of Cloud Operations
 **Qwinix** | Mar 2019 – Mar 2021

-- Pioneered AWS to GCP migration strategy developing comprehensive service offering generating $2M+ in new revenue
+- Pioneered the transition from AWS to GCP, developing a comprehensive GCP service offering.
-- Supported full project lifecycle from sales engineering to implementation across 15+ client engagements
+- Supported the full project lifecycle, from sales engineering to cloud-native architecture design and implementation.
-- Mentored global team of 60+ engineers across 3 regions enhancing productivity by 25%
+- Mentored a global team, fostering cross-regional collaboration that enhanced productivity and technical expertise, contributing to the company's successful merger.
-- Collaborated with GCP technical teams ensuring 100% client satisfaction on cloud migration projects
+- Worked closely with GCP technical and sales teams, ensuring alignment and success of GCP services.

+- **Client Support and Engineering**
+  - Supported implementation of GCP best practices, ensuring a secure and reliable infrastructure for clients.
-- Implemented service mesh solutions using LinkerD and Istio improving fault tolerance by 30% for enterprise clients
+  - Worked with Linkerd and Istio with the goal of implementing a service mesh solution, improving service discovery, load balancing, and fault tolerance for clients.
-- Developed reusable Terraform modules reducing infrastructure provisioning time by 70% for internal teams
-- Delivered security compliance solutions for healthcare clients achieving HIPAA and SOC2 certifications
+  - Developed Golang and Python services to support client requirements in both enterprise and healthcare focused environments.
+  - Worked with customers to identify security and compliance issues, and implemented best practices to address them.
+  - Development of foundational Terraform modules and scripts for automation and provisioning of cloud resources leveraging GCP best practices to support internal teams requirements for reusable infrastructure patterns to accelerate development and delivery to customers.
+  - Implementation of GCP IAP and VPN based access to internal resources and customer facing services.

 ### Director of Cloud Operations
 **Kasasa** | Feb 2016 – Mar 2019

-- Led transformation of legacy infrastructure to cloud-first architecture reducing operational costs by 40%
+- Led the transformation of legacy infrastructure into a modern, cloud-first architecture, integrating security best practices throughout the process.
-- Established DevOps practice fostering automation culture between 70+ development and operations team members
+- Built and established DevOps as a formal practice, fostering a culture of automation and collaboration between development and operations teams.
-- Spearheaded Kubernetes adoption using KOPS managing infrastructure supporting 1M+ end users
+- Spearheaded the adoption of Kubernetes (kops) and AWS, ensuring scalable infrastructure that met the needs of both internal teams and end users.
-- Partnered with Cloudflare and Datadog modernizing monitoring infrastructure and improving system reliability by 40%
+- Partnered with key vendors like Cloudflare and Datadog to modernize monitoring, security, and cloud infrastructure tools.
-- Architected DNS and TLS migration from proprietary load balancers to Cloudflare reducing latency by 30%
+- Architected the migration of DNS and TLS offload from proprietary load balancers to Cloudflare, improving both reliability and security.
-- Developed security protocols ensuring data protection compliance across multi-cloud environments
+- Developed security protocols and access control mechanisms, ensuring data protection and compliance across cloud environments.

 ### Software Engineer | DevOps Practice Architect
 **Goldenfrog** | 2013 – 2016

-- Developed VyprVPN Windows Desktop client using WPF serving 1M+ active users globally
-- Contributed to backend billing systems using Scala and Java processing $10M+ annual revenue
+- Developed VyprVPN’s Windows Desktop client using WPF, and contributed to backend billing systems using Scala and Java.
-- Designed VPN solutions for OpenWRT routers using Go and Python extending functionality to IoT devices
+- Designed VPN solutions for OpenWRT-based routers, using Go and Python to extend VPN functionality to low-resource devices.
-- Established CI/CD pipeline foundation improving deployment frequency by 300% and operational efficiency
+- Laid the foundation for a DevOps practice, building a CI/CD pipeline and driving operational efficiency across projects.
-- Developed monitoring and alerting stack using ElasticSearch and InfluxDB increasing operational awareness

 ### Software Engineer
 **Edgecast** | 2012 – 2013

-- Improved EdgeCast CDN performance and reliability by developing and deploying autonomous monitoring systems
+- Improved performance and reliability of the EdgeCast CDN, focusing on route loss and latency metrics through autonomous distributed collection systems.

-- Developed distributed collection systems optimizing latency metrics across global infrastructure
+### VP of Engineering
+**Linear Systems** | 2009 – 2012

+- Supported SDLC from requirements gathering through production cutover
+- Developed image enhancement and analysis tools using C#/.NET
+- Developed and implemented new evidence collection and analysis tools using Python and Java
+- Architected and implemented next-generation scalable storage using GlusterFS

 ## Projects

 ### Discord-Based Adventure Game
-**Full Stack Developer** | Present
+**Full Stack Engineer** | Present

-Architecting AI-driven cyberpunk adventure game integrated with Discord, demonstrating expertise in modern full-stack development and blockchain integration.
+Building a production AI-driven cyberpunk adventure integrated with Discord, demonstrating contributions across backend, AI, and infrastructure.

-- Built agentic storytelling engine using PydanticAI for dynamic AI-driven gameplay narration and service interactions
+- Architecting an agentic storytelling engine using **PydanticAI** for dynamic narrative and consistent world state.
-- Developing scalable backend using Python and SurrealDB handling asynchronous game state for 1000+ concurrent players
+- Developing a scalable **Python** backend with **SurrealDB**, designed to handle real-time state and memory for **1,000+ concurrent players**.
-- Implemented extensible Discord bot functionality creating feature-rich user experience with 95% uptime
-- Architecting hybrid on-chain/off-chain approach reducing transaction costs by 80% while ensuring decentralized ownership
+- Automating deployments with **GitHub Actions** and managing infrastructure as code.
+- Designing a hybrid architecture to enable future Web3 expansion if demand warrants.

 ### RetroVision Gamiverse
 **Blockchain Hobbyist** | 2021 – 2022

-Led development of decentralized game hosting marketplace integrated with NFT ecosystem, demonstrating blockchain and tokenomics expertise.
+Led the development of a decentralized game hosting marketplace integrated with an NFT ecosystem, demonstrating blockchain and tokenomics expertise.

-- Mastered Ethereum blockchain and EVM architecture through hands-on smart contract development
+- Gained in-depth knowledge of the **Ethereum blockchain** and **EVM**.
-- Developed and deployed Solidity smart contracts using Hardhat and OpenZeppelin enabling decentralized resource staking
+- Developed and deployed **Solidity** smart contracts using **Hardhat** and **OpenZeppelin**, enabling decentralized compute resource staking and power utilization.
-- Designed tokenomics model incentivizing resource sharing with projected 20% network utilization improvement
+- Designed and implemented tokenomics to incentivize resource sharing, driving engagement and resource utilization.
-- Created comprehensive product roadmap outlining 18-month development phases and scalability milestones
+- Created a product roadmap, outlining project phases and scalability goals.

-## Core Technologies
+## Skills

-**Cloud Platforms:** AWS (Expert), GCP (Expert), Kubernetes, Docker, Terraform, Ansible
+- **Cloud Platforms**: AWS, GCP
-**DevOps & Platform:** GitOps (FluxCD/ArgoCD), Infrastructure as Code, Site Reliability Engineering, CI/CD
+- **Infrastructure & Operations**: GitOps (FluxCD/ArgoCD), Kubernetes, IaC (Terraform/OpenTofu), Site Reliability Engineering
-**Security & Compliance:** Access Control Management, FinOps, DevSecOps, Compliance Frameworks
-**Programming:** Python, Rust, Go, Node.js, C#, Bash/Shell
-**Leadership:** Strategic Roadmap Development, Team Leadership, Stakeholder Management, Technology Strategy
+- **Security & Compliance**: Identity and Access Management (Okta, AWS Identity Center), Zero-Trust Practices
+- **Methodologies**: Platform Engineering, DevOps, CI/CD, FinOps
+- **Programming**: Python, Go, Rust, Node, C#
+- **Ecosystem & Emerging Tech**: Observability, FinOps, Blockchain/Web3 (Ethereum, Cosmos SDK)

 ## Certifications

-**AWS:** Cloud Practitioner, SysOps Admin, Developer, Advanced Networking, Security, Solutions Architect (Associate/Professional)
+- **AWS**: Cloud Practitioner, SysOps Admin, Developer, Advanced Networking, Security, Solutions Architect (Associate/Professional)
-**GCP:** Cloud Engineer, Cloud Architect, Cloud Developer, Cloud DevOps Engineer, Cloud Security Engineer, Cloud Network Engineer, Data Engineer, ML Engineer
+- **GCP**: Cloud Engineer, Cloud Architect, Cloud Developer, Cloud DevOps Engineer, Cloud Security Engineer, Cloud Network Engineer, Data Engineer, ML Engineer

 ## Education

-**DeVry University** — Computer and Network Management
+- **DeVry University** — Computer and Network Management — Some coursework completed
-**Mt.
-Sierra College** — Computer Science
+- **Mt.
+Sierra College** — Computer Science — Some coursework completed